The Deceivers (film): Critical response

 The Deceivers was released on 2 September 1988 and received mostly negative reviews from film critics.
 The film has a 33% rating on Rotten Tomatoes based on 6 reviews.

 Roger Ebert of the Chicago Sun-Times gave the film a mediocre review and stated that, "Despite the film's claims to be based on fact, I didn't believe it for a moment.
 I did, however, enjoy it at various moments.
 Brosnan disappears so completely into the leading role that he hardly seems present in the movie, and the film's portrait of Victorian India is a triumph (the production was designed by the British master of period atmosphere, Tony Adams).
 It looks great even at its most incredible."
 Janet Maslin of The New York Times also thought negatively of the film, stating "The tinniness of Michael Hirst's screenplay (It's older than time and just as mysterious) hardly helps bring this material to life, any more than Mr. Brosnan's unconvincing and (despite several episodes in which he proves himself capable of violent killing) rather passive performance."
 Maslin then went on to say that, "In its own way, The Deceivers is oddly old-fashioned."
 Hal Hinson of The Washington Post called it "an adventure epic with a pretty measly sense of adventure."
 He added, "There are a few patches of exotic fun, like the opening murder scene, and there's a seductive campfire dance by a young boy that's creepy enough to send chills (though perhaps inadvertently).
 But for the most part all we react to is the squandering of a good idea."

 Conversely, Jay Boyar of the Orlando Sentinel gave the film modest praise, saying it "casts quite a spell, combining supernatural overtones with scenes of shootings, stabbings and (especially) strangulations.
 Without being crude or exploitative it tells its story in a modest, old-fashioned way with no reliance on gratuitous gore."

 Home media

 The Deceivers was released on DVD through The Criterion Collection.
+In 2021, it was released on Blu-ray by Cohen Media Group.